mapero/esphome-hcpbridge/README.md

   safe_mode: true
 ```

+# Project

+- HCPBridge from `Tysonpower` on an `Hörmann Promatic 4`

+You can find more information on the project here: [Hörmann garage door via MQTT](https://community.home-assistant.io/t/hormann-garage-door-via-mqtt/279938/340)

 # ToDo

 - [x] Initial working version
 - [ ] Use esphome modbus component instead of own code
 - [ ] Map additional functions to esphome
+- [ ] Expert options for the HCPBridge component (GPIOs ...)

 # Contribute